siddharth-maddali/Phaser/README.md

 ## Creating initial support for phase retrieval
    - This gets updated with a shrinkwrap algorithm
-   - Initial support should never be bigger than $1/3$ of array size.
+   - Initial support should never be bigger than half of the array size along each axis.

 ```python